- New Master Suite/Owner’s Suite: 50% of value recovered from the project

 Return on Investment

-The Home Renovations That Garner Sellers the Best Return on Investment (The Washington Post, Apr.
-17, 2019)
+Home Remodeling Projects That Will Bring You the Most Return on Investment (The Washington Post, Jan.
+27, 2021)

 Home Improvement Tips